Semester at Sea Admissions Frequently Asked Questions (FAQs)

 What are my chances of gaining admission?

 If you are in good academic standing and have a good record with regard to behavior on your home campus, you will be given every consideration.
-Your transcript, disciplinary clearance and essay provide you with the opportunity to demonstrate your potential for academic success aboard the voyage.
-The Institute for Shipboard Education operates with the philosophy that all undergraduate students should study abroad.
+Semester at Sea operates with the philosophy that all undergraduate students should study abroad.
 We will work with you to help make it possible.

 Do I have to apply for a specific semester?

 Yes, however, you can transfer your application to a different voyage without reapplying.
-You will be required to provide updated transcripts, and an updated disciplinary clearance form, in order to be considered for admission to the later voyage.
+You will be required to provide updated transcripts, to be considered for admission to the later voyage.